 Backstreet Boys on body image

 AJ is correct that the body image of men is less influenced than women.
 This could be a result of social expectations.
 However, as mentioned, there is pressure for men to be muscular.
-Some care a lot about grooming, which led to the rise of the term metrosexual.
-They should update this interview because I am sure looks play a role in some of the implicit ageism I have seen as if fans only liked them for their appearance.
+In addition, some care a lot about grooming, which led to the rise of the term metrosexual.
+They should update this interview because I am sure looks play a role in some of the implicit ageism I have seen, as if fans only liked them for their appearance.